atinux/nuxt-auth-utils/README.md

   runtimeConfig: {
     session: {
       maxAge: 60 * 60 * 24 * 7 // 1 week
+      cookie: {
+        maxAge: 60 * 5 // 5 minutes
       }
     }
+  }
 })
 ```

+> Please note that `session.maxAge` is the lifetime of the session itself and `session.cookie.maxAge` is the lifetime of the cookie storing the session.

 Our defaults are: